BradoBrain/CombineLearning/README.md

 Fail - publisher that published a failure (with an error).
 If input is valid, return a publisher, else return a Fail publisher.

+Future is publisher that publishes only one value and close pipeline (ONLY ONE TIME).
+It can be publish immedietely, delay or wait for a user response etc.

 **Operators**

 .map - simple operator to do logic operations.